titojff/Z80-Frequency-counter-ZX-spectrum/README.md

 during it it counts the rising edges on the EAR port.
 HL counts the pulses
 BC is a dec counters responsible for the one second total time

+Added a screenshot with the ZX BASIC with the assembler